 So what can you do to tailor your safety training program for this new generation of workers?
-One thing you can do is look at how safety training is consumed.
+One thing you can do is look at how safety training is delivered, viewed, and completed.

-This is a generation that has been using computers, the Internet, and mobile devices for much of their lives.
+This is a generation that has been using computers, the Internet, and mobile devices such as smart phones for much of their lives.
 It’s fair to think of them as digital natives.
 That’s a good place to begin thinking about this.

 So how to appeal to them as a safety training manager?
 Let’s look.

 The Online Safety Training Option

 You (or perhaps your parents) and I may still remember a time before the Internet was everywhere, but that’s not so much the case for Millennials.
 They’re lived most of their lives in the Internet era, they spend a lot of time on the Internet, they’re comfortable with the Internet, and they expect things to be on the Internet.

 If you’re not using a safety training system at work that’s on the Internet, and if they can’t view and complete at least some of the training online, the first thing they’re going to wonder is: why?

 Get them a system that they can log into and view online.
 Let them complete some of their safety training online as part of a blended learning solution, and let them go online to check their training progress for all training too (even the stuff that occurs in classrooms and in the field).

 An online system like the one shown below is what they’re going to expect and want.
 Note that this isn’t just online, it’s presented in a Netflix-like style that will be familiar to many millennials.

 The Engagement Expectation